const-ae/sparseMatrixStats/README.md

 if we have a much larger dataset, the optimizations for the sparse data start to show.

-I generate a dataset with 10,000 rows and 50 columsn that is 99% empty
+I generate a dataset with 10,000 rows and 50 columns that is 99% empty

 ``` r
 big_mat <- matrix(0, nrow=1e4, ncol=50)